GetSafariTours

 Pros & Cons:

-- Located in a concession, so daily entry into the main park requires a drive.
+- Daily entry to the main park requires a 20-minute transfer.

 8. Chem Chem Lodge